William I. Traeger: Coaching and early law enforcement career

-In 1902 he moved to Los Angeles, where he helped in various athletic departments, leading Pomona College's football team to a 3–2 record in 1902 and coaching at Occidental College the following year.
+In 1902 Traeger moved to Los Angeles, where he helped in various athletic departments, leading Pomona College's football team to a 3–2 record in 1902 and coaching at Occidental College the following year.
 He served as a deputy United States Marshal from April 1903 through 1906 and as a deputy sheriff for Los Angeles County from January 1907 to 1911.

 He also worked for a general contracting company.
 While a deputy marshal, he married Alice Collier, who died in 1908 from tuberculosis.

 Law school and USC coaching

 Traeger attended law school at the University of Southern California.
 During his time at USC, he served as the head coach of the USC football team for the 1908 season; USC's teams were still called the Methodists before becoming known as the Trojans in 1912.
 He compiled a 3–1–1 record while coaching at USC; the schedule was entirely against southern California teams, including games against Pomona and Occidental as well as Los Angeles High School, a team he had coached in 1906, and a San Bernardino County athletic club, the only contest outside L.A.
 County.
 He was succeeded in 1909 by famous track coach Dean Cromwell.